pocketnone/none_search/README.md

-# none_search
+# NONE Search Engine
-A Open-Source search engineusing ChatGBT
+A Open-Source search engine using ChatGBT and a own Web-Crawler.